davepagurek/SE-Notes/se380/02 modelling.md

 Since the governing equation is second order, we need two initial conditions.
 So, $x=(y, \dot{y}) \in \mathbb{r}^2$ is a good choice.

+In general, it is a good idea to use:
+- position and velocity for a physical system
+- Capacitor voltage and inductor current for a circuit

 ### e.g. 2.5.2: Pendulum

 <img src="img/pendulum.png" />